-Generally, projects with our license and joint venture partners begin by transforming seed or germplasm to incorporate our technology.
-Those seeds or germplasm are then grown in a greenhouse.
-After successful greenhouse trials, the plants are then transferred to the field for field trials.
+Generally, projects with our license and joint venture partners begin by our partners transforming seed or germplasm to incorporate our technology.
+Those seeds or germplasm are then grown in our partners' greenhouse.
+After successful greenhouse trials, our partners will transfer the plants to the field for field trials.
 After completion of successful field trials, the crops may be commercialized.
+Generally, the approximate time to complete each of the development steps is as follows:

-The amount of time spent on each development phase depends on the crop, its growth cycle and the success of the transformation achieving the desired results as follows:
+The actual amount of time spent on each development phase depends on the crop, its growth cycle and the success of the transformation achieving the desired results.
+As such, the amount of time for each phase of development could vary, or the time frames may change.